 The village benefits from proactive community and Parish Council that provides support and resilience to their residents.
-The community adopts a very positive and proactive approach to flood resilience and we will continue to work with and support them.
+The community adopts a very positive and proactive approach to flood resilience and we will continue to work with and support them as best we can.